Camera - Day6.0/10

 The phone comes with a clear TPU case that tends to discolor over time.
 Get a colored phone if you plan to use the TPU case then you won’t notice it discoloring as easily.
 It also includes a screen protector.
 Also Blu’s version of Android is basically stock.
 I don’t believe it’ll get an update from 4.2.

-Overall I found this phone to be a useful addition to my lineup.
+Overall I found this phone to be an average burner phone.
 Instead of paying out the knee to fix the screen on my out of warranty flagship, I grabbed one of these and it survived for the four months until my contract was up.
 Since the phone is unlocked I’ve been using it with an international sim ever since.
 This device itself is becoming irrelevant as components get less expensive, but Blu as a brand has some quality budget items.